 While there are studies that have found that people drinking very low amounts of alcohol tend to have lower blood pressure and fewer heart attacks, these also tend to be the people who take more exercise, have stable lives and better diets, any or all of which could explain the link.
 Nevertheless, scientists have shown that moderate drinking tends to balance cholesterol levels and reduce blood clotting which together could help prevent arteries getting narrowed.

 However, any possible alcohol-related health benefits apply only for people who drink very moderately.
-Most of the time, if someone experiences heart problems from drinking, they are drinking significantly more than the 14 drinks (i.e. about 140 grams of ethanol) per week which public health specialists put as the recommended ceiling.
+Most of the time, if someone experiences chest pain and heart problems from drinking, they are drinking significantly more than the 14 units per week (equivalent to six pints of beer or seven glasses of wine spread over 3 or more days, with some alcohol-free days during the week) which public health specialists put as the recommended ceiling.

 Why You May Have Chest Pain After Alcohol

 Alcohol-related chest pain can be caused by a number of reasons.
 If it’s heart-related, it may be angina (reduced blood flow to the heart) or, as a worst-case scenario, a heart attack.
-It may also signify the presence of a pre-existing condition, which was triggered by alcohol consumption.
+Chest pain may also signify the presence of a pre-existing condition, which was triggered by alcohol consumption.
 There are many conditions that are caused or aggravated by alcohol.
-However, they may also be unrelated to one’s alcohol intake.
+However, they may also be unrelated to a person’s alcohol intake.

 The expansion and weakening of the heart puts extra pressure on surrounding blood vessels which results in ‘alcohol cardiomyopathy’ (disease of the heart muscle) and often presents itself as chest pain.
 This condition seems to be a cumulative effect from years of heavy drinking.
 It can lead to ‘heart failure’ where fluid accumulates in parts of the body because the pumping of the heart is diminished.